oomphinc/gravity-forms-google-places/README.md

 For example, to collect the short value of the state value for a U.S. address, the component would be `administrative_area_level_1_short`.

-Multple Google Places fields can be placed on a single form.
+Multiple Google Places fields can be placed on a single form.
 When collecting additional address components, ensure you are entering the correct field ID that corresponds to the places field.

 ## Issues